tdelora/motionDetectVLC/README.md

 - vlc-fullscreen (boolean): Specifies if VLC should be run in full-screen mode.
 If vlc-fullscreen is not specified the script defaults to false.
 - os-environment (dictionary): OS environment variables to be set as the script starts.

-Optional LED Parameters:
+Optional GPIO Parameters:
 - led-status (boolean): Enable the LED status operations
-- gpio-config (dictionary): Dictionary of dictionaries for LED GPIO pins and status color settings.
+- gpio-config (dictionary): Dictionary of dictionaries for GPIO pins and LED status color settings.
 Not all dictionaries or dictionary entries are needed, if a setting is not specified the default values are utilized.
 Member dictionaries and their parameters:
-    - gpioPins (dictionary): GPIO pins to be used for LED operations.
+    - gpioPins (dictionary): GPIO pins to be used for LED and button operations.
       - redPin (int): Pin for red.
 Default: 13
       - greenPin (int): Pin for green.
 Default: 6
       - bluePin (int): Pin for blue.
 Default: 18
+      - buttonPin (int): Pin for the button signal.
+Default: 16
     - ledStatusColors (dictionary): LED colors for the various script status modes.
 Modes are:
       - start (string): Color displayed in the startup phase.
 Default: #FF0000 (red)
       - bored (string): Color displayed when bored videos are playing.
 Default: #0000FF (blue)